-As part of our series looking at climbing safety, we wanted to host a conversation about some of things you may not have thought about when starting to climb outside.
-Trev Massiah shares wisdom to help you feel confident stepping out of the climbing centre and into the great outdoors.
+As part of a series we recorded in 2021 looking at climbing safety, we hosted a conversation about some of things you may not have thought about when starting to climb outside.
+Trev Massiah shared his wisdom to help you feel confident stepping out of the climbing centre and into the great outdoors.

 WATCH EVENT ONLINE